Trump presidency faces high stakes in midterm elections

 White House aides have discussed floating popular legislative issues, such as infrastructure, to tempt Democrats and test the unity of the Democratic opposition.

-While keeping the House remained an uphill battle for the GOP, in the closing days of the campaign, Trump and Republicans have tried to sell voters on the possibilities of another two years of GOP control.
-They promised hardline immigration policies and more tax cuts, arguing that Democrats would erase two years of progress.
+While keeping the House remains an uphill battle for the GOP, Trump and Republicans have tried to sell voters on the possibility of another two years of GOP control.
+They promised hard-line immigration policies and more tax cuts, arguing that Democrats would erase two years of progress.

-But a House loss will prompt GOP hand-wringing about the divides in the party and the struggles for moderate Republicans to run in the Trump, as well as raise questions about whether the Democratic gains point to a path for presidential hopefuls in 2020.
+But a House loss will prompt GOP hand-wringing about the divides in the party and the struggles for moderate Republicans to run in the Trump era, as well as raise questions about whether the Democratic gains point to a path for presidential hopefuls in 2020.

 "Trump is helping.
 He's becoming more and more radioactive," Manley said.
 "There's a chance to try and win them back over."

-Said Fleischer: "In the aftermath people with exaggerate its meaning and in 2 years' time everything will have changed."
+Said Fleischer: "In the aftermath, people will exaggerate its meaning and in two years' time, everything will have changed."

 For AP's complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics